purswaninuri/retomaton_healthcare_paper/README.md

 Version of the workflow to run on google collab pro+ if environment setup on HPC cluster is difficult.
 The notebooks use high RAM and 1 L40 NVIDIA-GPU (paid version).
 The colab version of the code uses FAISS-CPU as FAISS-GPU has set-up problems.

 To run this part, just download the ./colab_files subfolder and upload it to your local google drive.
 Then, with your file paths it can be ran through colab high RAM + GPU notebooks.
 Connection to Google Drive must be enabled.

+#5.
+Citations & Accreditations.

+This code was based on prior work from Alon et al. and Khandelwal et al.

+Neuro-Symbolic Language Modeling with Automaton-augmented Retrieval: https://arxiv.org/abs/2201.12431
+@inproceedings{alon2022neuro,
+  title     = {Neuro-Symbolic Language Modeling with Automaton-augmented Retrieval}, author    = {Alon, Uri and Xu, Frank and He, Junxian and Sengupta, Sudipta and Roth, Dan and Neubig, Graham}, booktitle = {Proceedings of the International Conference on Machine Learning (ICML)}, pages     = {468--485}, year      = {2022}, publisher = {PMLR}
+}

+Generalization through Memorization: Nearest Neighbor Language Models: https://arxiv.org/abs/1911.00172
+@inproceedings{khandelwal2020generalization,
+  title     = {Generalization through Memorization: Nearest Neighbor Language Models}, author    = {Khandelwal, Urvashi and Levy, Omer and Jurafsky, Dan and Zettlemoyer, Luke and Lewis, Mike}, booktitle = {International Conference on Learning Representations (ICLR)}, year      = {2020}
+}

+If you find this repository useful, please consider starring ⭐ it and citing the papers above.

+Preprint/Citation Link for my article to be updated soon.